jostrm/azure-enterprise-scale-ml/README.md

         - Use the ESML accelerator to `solve 80% of your use cases faster`.
 Example: The `Autolake feature` can be used for **whatever data-refinement/analytics projects**
     - Model serving: ESML right now accelerates only `batch scoring`and `online scoring`.
 If you have a `streaming` scenario, build as usual (EventHubs with Kafka) but you can use `ESML AutoLake`etc.
     - The DEMO examples: MLOps pipeline uses AML compute clusters and AKS clusters in v0.2. `Spark/Databricks DEMO` examples are coming in future ESML releases.

+**Q:Does ESML support <ins>`BIG DATA` use cases? </ins>?** - Can I still get use ESML, which is Python focused, no PySpark?
+- A: ESML are an accelerator to `DEFINE` Azure ML Pipelines, which can have a `Synapse Spark step` or `DataBricksStep`, where you can wrhite `PySpark`
+- A: **But, first**. `What is BIG DATA?` I asked my collegeus on the Databricks team:

+    - A: -Well, If you have data below 8-10TB, No, but this is a grey zone here.
+    - A: ..If <1TB - definetely not BIG data.
+    - A: ...Above 10TB - Yes.
+Here you need a spark cluster.
+Azure ML CPU clusters is not a good tool here.
+    - AND: Looking at my own recent experience (past 2 years) - helping customers in 13 ML projects.

+        - None of the 13 ML-projects (models) was close to being BIG DATA (e.g. well below 1TB)
+        - A few was 100-500MB
+        - Most was 50-100MB
+        - Some was <15 MB
+    - Hence, ESML has a `<1TB` first approach, you might call it: *Small->Large Data* first approach.
+        - This is per model.
+The `AutoLake` is `PETA byte` scalable.
+- A: **Second**: `You CAN support BIG DATA in ESML`.
+The parts/step in the pipeline that do requires BIG DATA crunching performance, you can use an Synapse Spark step, or Azure Databricks notebook setp - Spark clusters, in the Azure ML Pipeline, in ESML.
+    - You will get mounted IN, BRONZE,SILVER per dateaset, and GOLD folder ablet to process data with Databricks - data will be automaticaly read & registered as Datasets by ESML in Azure ML Studio - ready for training.
+    - With that said, ESML is Python first, and has no <ins>accelerators</ins> build on top of PySpark yet (but it would be a good feature)

+**Q5:I <ins>DO NOT</ins> want to do ML** just `traditional data wrangling/analtyics` - Can I still use ESML, for just quick DEV & AutoLake for my project?
+- A: Yes.
+ESML or Azure ML is not tied to machine learning.
+Its all about "crunching data with cloud compute, and saving results (into a datalake in this case)"
+    - ESML even has predefined Azure ML Pipline templates to `ONLY` process data to `GOLD`, for you to use in your `Power BI` report, rather than having a `SCORE` step at the end.
+        - See `ESMLPipelinefactory`
+    - ESML puts a `project` , `enterprise`, `Autolake` concept on top of Azure compute power - the exact workload/analysis can be `ML, MILP, Multivariate`, or just a `Hello world counter`.
+- A: With that said.
+ESML has a <ins>*ML first*</ins> approach, the most <ins>accelerators</ins> are ML-specific.
 # ESML - Feature list (Currently: v 0.2)
 - Curren verision is v 0.2 is - built for Azure ML SDK 1.26.0 (AutoML)
 ## ROADMAP (can change of course, and has no timeline)